Switches | Outlets & Plugs | Ballasts | Replace Ballasts | LED Tube Lights | Troubleshooting | Basic Electricity | Misc Articles

 Always turn off power when working on an electrical device.

 Electrical spacers are installed around the device mounting screws between the back of the tabs and the front of the electrical box.
-The device needs to be removed from the electrical box, but the wires do not need to be removed from the device.
+The device should be removed from the electrical box, but the wires do not need to be removed from the device.

 When more than one spacer is needed these spacers can be folded and stacked together.
 To determine how many spacers are needed, measure the distance between the front of the electrical box and the front of the wall.
 Use this distance to see how many spacers are needed to bring the device forward to the proper distance.